avdi/ppwm/app/views/welcome/_resources.md

   href="http://www.youtube.com/watch?v=W_hsEi_UZHE">talks about Tools
   for Pair Programming (video)</a>.
-See also the [ls-pair README](https://github.com/livingsocial/ls-pair), which distills many of the best-practices Sam and others at LivingSocial have evolved for remote pairing.
+See also the [ls-pair README](https://github.com/livingsocial/ls-pair), which distills many of the best practices Sam and others at LivingSocial have evolved for remote pairing.
 - Joe Moore has a whole
   [blog dedicated to remote pair-programming](http://remotepairprogramming.com/).